 It could be abbreviated into one sound like “Rom.” for Romeo and Juliet.
 Or, it could be shortened to its first letters like NRA for the National Rifle Association.
 When it comes to abbreviations, you will commonly see two different types: initialisms and acronyms.
 So, what’s the difference between an acronym and initialism?

 - Initialisms are when you abbreviate a word to its initials.
 Then, you say those initials as individual letters, like how “National Security Administration” becomes N-S-A. The United States becomes U-S.

 - Acronyms are abbreviations that also use initials, but those initials are pronounced as a word rather than saying the individual initials.
 For example, “National Aeronautical and Space Administration” becomes NASA and is pronounced “nah-sah.”

 To truly understand the difference between an initialism and acronym, you can look at examples of each in business, medicine and politics/government.
 You can then see how some abbreviations can be both initialisms and acronyms.

 Initialisms are a common component of both official and conversational English.
-Initialisms feature in politics, corporate branding, scientific and medical terminology, and casual conversation alike.
-Here follow many initialism examples, sorted by common categories.
+Initialisms are featured in politics, corporate branding, scientific and medical terminology, and casual conversation alike.
+Review a few common examples.

 Businesses frequently use initialisms as part of their branding, usually as a way of improving out-of-date, extra long, or not-quite-global phrasing.